aragon/hack/docs/guides-use-metamask.md

 ![](/docs/assets/metamask-guide/m-5.png)
 ![](/docs/assets/metamask-guide/m-6.png)

 Click on the circle in the top right.

 ![](/docs/assets/metamask-guide/m-7.png)

 You should see a black drop down menu appear.

 ![](/docs/assets/metamask-guide/m-8.png)

-Click on the **Log out** button in the top right.
+Click on the **Log out** button in the top right of this menu.
 You'll be taken to a Welcome Back page.

 ![](/docs/assets/metamask-guide/m-9.png)